-The Nichirei Group consists of Nichirei Corporation, 67 subsidiaries and 15 affiliates, as of May 15, 2007, and engages in processed foods, marine products, meat and poultry products, logistics, real estate, and other operations.
-The Company has also physically developed its business activities in [12] countries through its subsidiaries and bases of operations.
+The Nichirei Group consists of Nichirei Corporation, 69 subsidiaries and 13 affiliates, as of May 11, 2010, and engages in processed foods, marine products, meat and poultry products, logistics, real estate, and other operations.
+The Company has also physically developed its business activities in 10 countries through its subsidiaries and bases of operations.
 For the management of the Nichirei Group, it is definitely necessary to have wide knowledge of such operations and rich experience therein, as well as a full understanding as to the relationship established with customers, employees and business partners worldwide.
 When a takeover proposal is submitted and shareholders are required to make a decision as to whether or not the relevant takeover proposal should be accepted, it will also be necessary to fully understand the said matters in order to ensure the proper evaluation of the value of the Company stock.
 The Company has already made efforts to provide its shareholders with information through its active IR activities.
-When a takeover proposal is submitted, however, in order to have its shareholders properly determine whether or not to accept the proposal made by the Proposing Party, it will be definitely necessary to provide shareholders with appropriate and sufficient information both from the Company and the Proposing Party (e.g., the details of the management policies and business plans of the Nichirei Group intended by the Proposing Party, the effect from the takeover proposal on the Company's shareholders and the business management of the Nichirei Group, or an effect on a number of stakeholders surrounding the Nichirei Group, the idea on social responsibility including that "safe and reliable" food, etc., will be provided by the Proposing Party) and also provide the shareholders with a review period necessary to make the relevant decision.
+When a takeover proposal is submitted, however, in order to have its shareholders properly determine whether or not to accept the proposal made by the Proposing Party, it will be definitely necessary to provide shareholders with appropriate and sufficient information both from the Company and the Proposing Party (e.g., the details of the management policies and business plans of the Nichirei Group intended by the Proposing Party, the effect from the takeover proposal on the Company's shareholders and the business management of the Nichirei Group. or an effect on a number of stakeholders surrounding the Nichirei Group, the idea on social responsibility including that "safety and stable supply" of food, etc., will be provided by the Proposing Party) and also provide the shareholders with a review period necessary to make the relevant decision.
 In some cases, the Company may also make a possible alternative proposal to its shareholders, so that the shareholders can choose a more favorable proposal in view of the benefits to the Company's corporate value and the common interests of its shareholders.

-Taking the said matters into consideration, the board of directors of the Company has come to the conclusion that, when a substantial acquisition is to be made, the Company should obtain necessary and sufficient information from the relevant Proposing Party, in advance, and has decided that the Fair Rules should be established on the condition that (i) the proposed amendment to the articles of incorporation (as described in 4.(3) below) will be adopted at the 89th ordinary general meeting of shareholders of the Company, and (ii) the proposal concerning a gratis allotment of stock acquisition rights (as described in 4.(3) below) will be adopted at the said general meeting of shareholders.
+Taking the said matters into consideration, the board of directors of the Company came to the conclusion that, when a substantial acquisition was to be made, the Company should obtain necessary and sufficient information from the relevant Proposing Party, in advance, and the Fair Rules were introduced upon the approval of its shareholders at the 89th ordinary general meeting of shareholders of the Company.
+This time, the board of directors of the Company decided that the Fair Rules should be continued on the condition that the proposal concerning a gratis allotment of stock acquisition rights (as described in 4.(3) below) relating to the Fair Rules would be adopted at the 92nd ordinary general meeting of shareholders, whereby the continuation of the Fair Rules would be approved by its shareholders.
 The Fair Rules will be explained in due order in the following sections.